AlabamaASRL/asset_asrl/doc/tutorials/VectorFunctionGuide.rst

 of all the outputs.
 There are two signatures for stack, The first one (:code:`vf.stack([f1,f2,...])`) takes a python list containing only explicit ASSET function types (ie: :code:`Element`, :code:`ScalarFunction` , :code:`VectorFunction`, :code:`Segment` etc..).
 This version does not allow one to mix in floats or numpy vectors.
-The second signature (:code:`vf.stack(f1,f2,...)`) does the same thing as the first but does not enclose the objects to be stacked inside of list.
+The second signature (:code:`vf.stack(f1,f2,...)`) does the same thing as the first but does not enclose the objects to be stacked inside of a list.
 Additionally, for this second signature, you may mix in arbitrary floats and numpy vectors that will be included in the output.

 .. code-block:: python